 epiGenesys is a not-for-profit software development company wholly owned by the University of Sheffield.
 We believe in working in a collaborative environment, and being honest and transparent with our customers.

 Software development for customers is at the heart of our daily activities.
 We work on projects that make a real difference, from improving the efficiency of complex operations, to assisting in the progression of innovative research.
-Recently we have supported urgent responses to COVID-19, for example enabling medical students to continue their education by completing exams remotely, and collecting research data to improve triage methods for ambulance services and hospital emergency departments.

 We are also passionate about practical education.
 Many of us contribute to the operation of Genesys, our student-led software development organisation.